UsaidAkmalLino/UsaidAkmalLino/README.md

 - 📫 How to reach me Github only
 - 😄 Pronouns: I’m Not playing by the rules,"if they were made by you"
 - ⚡ Fun fact: I like to see other people without being seen

-# Technologies that I have experience with 🚀

 # Text Editor
 ![Notepad++](https://img.shields.io/badge/Notepad++-90E59A.svg?style=for-the-badge&logo=notepad%2b%2b&logoColor=black)